Ohio County, West Virginia: Politics

-In the West Virginia Senate, most of Ohio County is part of the first Senate district, along with Hancock, Brooke, and Marshall counties.
-The district is represented by Owens Brown (D-Wheeling) and Ryan Weld (R-Wellsburg).
+In the West Virginia Senate, Ohio County is in the first Senate district, along with Hancock, Brooke, and part of Marshall counties.
+The district is represented by Laura Wakim Chapman (R-Wheeling) and Ryan Weld (R-Wellsburg).

-In the West Virginia House of Delegates, parts of Ohio County are represented by the second, third, and fourth House of Delegates districts.
-The Second District is represented by Delegate Philip Diserio (D-Follansbee).
-The Third District is represented by Delegate Shawn Fluharty (D-Wheeling) and Delegate Erikka Storch (R-Wheeling).
-The Fourth District is represented by Delegate Charlie Reynolds (R) and Delegate Lisa Zukoff (D-Moundsville).
-All Delegates to the state House serve two-year terms.
+In the West Virginia House of Delegates, parts of Ohio County are represented by the third, fourth, and fifth House of Delegates districts.
+The third district is represented by Delegate Jimmy Willis (R-Brooke County).
+The fourth district is represented by Bill Flanigan (R-Wheeling).
+The fifth district is represented by Delegate Shawn Fluharty (D-Wheeling).
+All delegates to the state House serve two-year terms.

-In the United States House of Representatives, Ohio County is part of the West Virginia's 1st congressional district, which includes nearly all of the northern part of the state.
-The current Representative is David McKinley, a Republican from Wheeling in Ohio County.
-West Virginia’s two senators, who represent the entire state, are Shelley Moore Capito and Joe Manchin, a Republican from Charleston and a Democrat from Fairmont, respectively.
+In the United States House of Representatives, Ohio County is part of the West Virginia's 2nd congressional district, which includes nearly all of the northern part of the state.
+The current Representative is Alex Mooney, a Republican from Charles Town in Jefferson County.
+West Virginia's two senators, who represent the entire state, are Shelley Moore Capito and Jim Justice, both Republicans.

 Although powerfully Unionist during the Civil War, Ohio County politics differs substantially from the two more northerly counties of the Northern Panhandle.
 The county was a competitive swing county for most of the period between Reconstruction and the end of the twentieth century, voting for the popular vote winner in every election except 1916, 1968 and 1976.
-Since 2000, like all of West Virginia, its conservative white voters have trended Republican due to a combination of declining unionization and differences with the Democratic Party’s liberal views on social issues.
-The trend has been less extreme than in most counties of the state.
+Since 2000, like all of West Virginia, its conservative white voters have trended Republican due to a combination of declining unionization and differences with the Democratic Party's liberal views on social issues.
+The trend in the county has been less extreme than in most counties of the state.